browserengineering/book/book/layout.md

 Before we jump to code, let's talk through some layout concepts.

-First: layout modes.
-Web pages contain different kinds of things.
-We've already talked a lot about [text](text.md), which is laid out left-to-right in lines[^in-english].
-But that text is organized in paragraphs, which are laid out top-to-bottom with gaps in between.
-Indeed, browsers have an "inline" layout mode for things like text and a "block" layout mode for things like paragraphs.
-Different layout modes compute sizes and positions differently.

-The inline layout mode is effectively what we implemented in [Chapter 3](text.md), so this chapter will mostly be implementing block layout.
+First: the layout modes.
+HTML elements come in two types.
+Some are meant to contain text, like `<p>`.
+Others are meant to organize things, like `<div>`.
+You can tell the two types apart by how they position their child elements: text inside a `<p>` is laid out in lines, left to right, while containers inside a `<div>` are laid out in a vertical column, top to bottom.
+In web lingo, the text inside a `<p>` is laid out with "inline layout", while the containers inside a `<div>` are laid out with "block layout".

+This means your layout engine has different modes: the `<p>` will be laid out with an inline layout mode, while the `<div>` will be laid out with a block layout mode.
+What we've been implementing so far in this book is the inline layout mode, so in this chapter we'll implement block layout mode.

 Second: the layout tree.
-Tree-based layout starts by recursively traversing the HTML tree to build the layout tree.
-With two layout modes, the layout objects will have one of two types: inline and block.
+Layout modes can nest: a web page can have an `<html>` in block layout that contains a `<body>` in block layout that contains a `<p>` in inline layout.
+So tree-based layout starts by traversing the HTML tree to build a _layout tree_, where each layout object in the tree is one of the layout modes.

-We'll follow a simple rule, which is that a block layout either contains any number of blocks, or a single inline, while inline layout has no children.
-So for example, a document with a heading and two paragraphs would correspond to a tree like this:

-[^in-english]: In European languages.
-But not universally!
+Layout is very complex, so in this chapter the tree will have a very simple structure: it'll contain block layout objects at each branch, and inline layout objects at the leaves.
+For example, it might look like this:

 ![A tree of layout objects.
 The root is a block for the `<html>`
     element; it has one child, a block for the `<body>` element; it